EdwardLDickenson/LazyTest/README.md

 ========
 Easy to use C++ unit test library

 ##	Design And Features
-*   Uses lazy evaluation to separate assertions at run time
+*	Uses lazy evaluation for assertions
 *	Logs test results to .csv file
+*	Header only library